On Maximal Green Sequences For Type A Quivers: Additional Questions and Remarks

-The following example shows how our formulas for maximal green sequences for type $\mathbb{A}$ quivers can be used to give explicit formulas for maximal green sequences for cluster algebras from surfaces arising from certain types of triangulations.
+The following example shows how our formulas for maximal green sequences for type $\mathbb{A}$ quivers can be used to give explicit formulas for maximal green sequences for {quivers arising from other types of triangulated surfaces}.